What Happens if You Default on a Bounce Back Loan?

 A Bounce Back Loan default occurs when a borrower who has received a Bounce Back Loan fails to fulfil the repayment obligations outlined in the loan agreement.

-Under the Bounce Back Loan Scheme, the government initially covered the first 12 months of interest payments and any lender-imposed charges, allowing businesses to defer repayments during this period.
+Under the BBL Scheme, the government initially covered the first 12 months of interest payments and any lender-imposed charges, allowing businesses to defer repayments during this period.
 After 12 months, the interest rate was set at a fixed 2.5% per annum.
 Businesses also had the flexibility to repay the loan early without incurring any additional fees.

-Generally, you should expect a formal notification indicating that you have missed a payment and outlining any additional fees or penalties.
+Initially, you should expect a formal notice indicating that you have missed a payment and outlining any additional fees or penalties.

 Subsequent steps could involve more detailed correspondence, such as a letter of default or a request for immediate payment of the outstanding amount.
 The aim is typically to find a resolution and discuss options like restructuring the loan to make repayment more manageable.